Let’s Talk About Spoken English Features

 Have you ever noticed something funny?
 Your child can tell you all about their favorite video game with tons of energy and excitement.
-But when they have to give a class presentation, they suddenly get quiet.
+But when they have to give a class with a Speaking English presentation, they suddenly get quiet.
 Their voice might shake.
 They might forget what to say.
 This happens to lots of kids, and you know what?
 It’s totally normal.
-The way we talk every day is different from how we speak in school.
+The way we talk every day is different from how we speaking English in school.
 When we chat with friends, we use “um” and “like” a lot of rhythm in our voice.
 We pause.
 We repeat things.
 These are all called spoken English features.
 They’re the special, natural ways we use our voice when we talk.

 learning to control these Spoken English features can help your child feel more confident in class, do better on presentations, and even make new friends more easily.